amazon-connect/voicemail-for-amazon-connect/README.md

 # Voicemail for Amazon Connect
 This solutions deploys the resources necessary to configure a voicemail system to use with Amazon Connect.
+See [Solution Architecture](https://aws.amazon.com/solutions/implementations/voicemail-for-amazon-connect/).

+## Version Update Note
+* Please note that we have pushed an update to the GitHub repo, however, we have not updated the implementation guide yet.
+If you want to deploy the most recent version, please refer to CHANGELOG.MD.
+Updates to the implementation guide will be released in the coming weeks.

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes